 Our experienced dentist at Meadowbrook Family Dentistry provides braces to help you achieve a healthier, more attractive smile.
 Straightening your teeth not only improves your appearance, but also helps you maintain better oral health.
-To learn more about braces in Duluth, Georgia, and to make your appointment with Dr. Mark Rowe, please call us at 770-622-5909.
+To learn more about braces in Duluth, Georgia, and to make your appointment with Dr. Ambreen Lakhani, please call us at 770-622-5909.

 Braces, or other orthodontic treatment, may be provided for both children and adults.
 Children between the ages of 7-14 are the most common recipients of this treatment, as their facial structures are still developing and it is much easier to move their teeth and jaws into the proper positions.
 Adults who receive braces often need additional procedures, as their mouths and facial structures are fully developed.